sjcqs/convention-plugins-android/slide-deck.md

     }
 }
 ```
-⏭️ Some gotchas and further thoughts

 ---
-## Gotchas & further thoughts
-### Gradle scripts
+`fr.sjcqs.android.app` convention plugin does **not** configure:
+- `versionName`
+- `versionCode`
+- `applicationId`

+Those are configured by the consuming modules.

+---
+## Performances
 It's possible to write gradle script in `src/main/java/<plugin-id>.build.gradle.kts`, Gradle will generate a plugin whose id is `<plugin-id>`

-Don't do this ([#39](https://github.com/android/nowinandroid/issues/39) on [android/nowinandroid](https://github.com/android/nowinandroid))
+Don't do this (cf issue [#39](https://github.com/android/nowinandroid/issues/39) on [android/nowinandroid](https://github.com/android/nowinandroid))

 |                      | scripts plugins | code plugins |
 |:--------------------:|:---------------:|--------------|
 | Configuring Projects |     12.724s     | 0.765s       |
 |   Total Build Time   |     25.373s     | 11.205s      |

 ---
-## Gotchas & further thoughts
-### Dependencies (~interface segregation principle)

-Limit the number of dependencies (and plugins) declared in your conventions plugins.

----
-## Gotchas & further thoughts
-### Further thoughts
+## Publishing

-1. You could publish those plugins to an internal maven repository, it should also improve configuration and build time. (using binary vs compilation)
+You could publish those plugins to an internal maven repository, it should also improve configuration and build time. (using binary vs compilation)
-    But it comes at a few costs:
+But it comes with a few costs:
     - Setup your CI to publish those plugins
     - Version the plugins
     - Switching between the internal repository and the included build when working on the build config

-2. Conventions plugins can be used in any Gradle multi-module projects (not just Android apps)

 ---
-## Gotchas & further thoughts
-### Notes
+## Disclaimers

 You don't have to follow this talk to the letter

 - Speak with your team:
     - How many modules do you have ?
     - Is build configuration a pain point ?
     - Would you be able to maintain those plugins ? (and teach how ?)
 - _I'm not perfect nor an expert on the subject.
 There might be things that could be done in a better way._

 ⏭️ Finally some references and peoples to follow